makidoll/toxygen_wrapper/README.md

   This was the basis for the TokTok/py-toxcore-c code until recently.

-To our point of view, the ability of CTYPEs to follow code in the debugger is crucial.
+To our point of view, the ability of CTYPEs to follow code in the debugger is a crucial advantage.

-Work on this project is suspended until the [MultiDevice](https://git.plastiras.org/emdee/tox_profile/wiki/MultiDevice-Announcements-POC) problem is solved.
+Work on this project is suspended until the [MultiDevice](https://git.macaw.me/emdee/tox_profile/wiki/MultiDevice-Announcements-POC) problem is solved.
 Fork me!